firebolt-db/firebolt-db.github.io/docs/sql-reference/functions-reference/to-int.md

 # TO\_INT

-Converts a string to a numeric `INTEGER` data type.
+Converts a string to an integer.

 ## Syntax
 {: .no_toc}